Course Catalog 2024-2025

 Advising

 There is a well-developed system of individualized practicum learning and research advising to assist fellows in meeting the goals of clinical internships, examinations and research requirements of the program.
-Doctoral fellows are mentored by faculty field advisers who visit the internship site twice annually to work with fellows in meeting the clinical requirements of the program.
-In addition, fellows are supervised on research and scholarly requirements by an assigned faculty research adviser.
+Doctoral fellows are mentored by practicum faculty advisers who visit the internship site twice annually to work with fellows in meeting the clinical requirements of the program.
+In addition, fellows are supervised on research and scholarly requirements by an assigned faculty research supervisor.

 Reporting